rohinimuralidharan/dx_denovo/docs/containerization/helm/helm_operator_core_migration.md

-# Migrate the Core profile \| HCL Digital Experience
+# Migrate the Core profile

 This section shows the steps to migrate your Core profile.
 You can create a backup of the profile and restore it later in the Helm deployment.